-- Ist line margin or Return margin.
-When you press Return, the cursor moves to this position on the next line.
-If you want all left-hand margins to be in line, set this margin the same as left margin. - ▼ ▽ ▼ ▼ Tabs.
+Right rule-off margin.
+This is similar to the left rule-off margin.

+Tabs.
 You can have up to 32 tabs on a ruler.
-These operate as tabs do on a typewriter press the Tab key and the cursor moves to the next tab position.
+These operate as tabs do on a typewriter - press the Tab key and the cursor moves to the next tab position.
 There are four types of tab: left, centre, right, and decimal.
 The use of the various types of tab is described in Using Impression.